melizalab/django-lab-inventory/README.md

 - Search and filtering with django-filter
 - Secure auth (Argon2 hashing, CSRF, session timeout, lockout)

-### ✨ New Features
+### What's New

-#### 1️⃣ QR-Assisted Quick Checkout 🎯
+#### Feature #1: QR Code Quick Checkout

-Streamline your laboratory equipment checkout process with QR code technology.
-Students and researchers can now checkout items instantly by scanning QR codes—no manual data entry required.

-**Key Benefits:**
-- ⚡ **Lightning-fast checkouts** - Scan and confirm in seconds
-- 📱 **Mobile-friendly** - Works on any device with a camera
-- 🔒 **Secure tracking** - Every checkout is logged with user, timestamp, and due date
-- 🎨 **Intuitive interface** - Clean, professional design for optimal user experience

-**How It Works:**
-1. Each stock item receives a unique QR code with an embedded secure token
-2. Users scan the QR code with their mobile device or camera
-3. After authentication, they specify the checkout duration (default: 7 days)
-4. The system creates a checkout record and provides instant confirmation
-5. Items can be tracked through their complete checkout lifecycle (out → returned)
+We added a QR code system for equipment checkout.
+Lab members can now scan a QR code on any stock item to check it out - no need to navigate through menus or fill out forms.

+Each item gets its own unique QR code (using UUID tokens).
+When someone scans it with their phone, they just need to log in and set how many days they need the item.
+The system handles the rest - creates the checkout record, tracks who took what, and when it's due back.

+The whole process takes about 10 seconds instead of the usual manual entry workflow.
+Plus, you can scan codes from any device since it's just a regular web URL.
+Everything still goes through proper authentication, so there's no security compromise.

+Items track their status from checkout to return, making it easy to see what's currently out and who has it.

 ---